Derrick Chievous

 Derrick Joseph Chievous (born July 3, 1967) is an American former professional basketball player.
-During his pro club career, he played at the small forward position.
-Chievous played three seasons in the National Basketball Association, after being selected by the Houston Rockets, in the first round, with the 16th overall pick of the 1988 NBA draft.
+During his professional career, he played at the small forward position.
+Chievous played three seasons in the National Basketball Association (NBA), after being selected by the Houston Rockets, in the first round, with the 16th overall pick of the 1988 NBA draft.

 College career

-Chievous played college basketball at University of Missouri, with the Missouri Tigers, from 1984 to 1988.
+Chievous played college basketball for the Missouri Tigers, from 1984 to 1988.
 He led the Tigers to three NCAA Tournament appearances.
 He also led them to Big Eight regular-season and tournament titles.

 Chievous became the school's all-time scoring leader with 2,580 points over his collegiate career.
 Chievous was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame as part of the Class of 1996.
 On November 1, 2012, it was announced that Chievous would be part of the "Class of 2012" inducted into the Missouri Sports Hall of Fame on November 15.
 On February 19, 2019, during a ceremony at halftime of a game between Missouri and Kentucky, the university retired Chievous' number 3 jersey.